zuber1077/PPSCode4DevSharingApp/README.md

 #### Skeleton 2 =>
 * design client side using bootstrap
 2. Angular template forms and services
+4. Angular input and output properties
 3. display user info on page if Authenticated

+#### Skeleton 3 =>
+- Handling errors from the api and handle error on the client